Restaurant Brighton's guide to

 A

-According to the 2025 BRAVO awards which is an annual public vote with almost 60,000 votes cast.
+According to the 2026 BRAVO awards which is an annual public vote with almost 70,000 votes cast.
 The Better Half and The Urchin from Hove are voted as some of the best Hove pubs in the ‘Best Local’ category.
-The Robin Hood Brighton won best pub in Brighton.
+The Robin Hood Brighton won best pub in Brighton in 2025.
 Here are the Top 20 best pubs in Brighton and Hove.

 Hove has plenty of welcoming neighbourhood pubs, including The Better Half, tucked away just off Hove seafront.
 Known for its friendly atmosphere, live music, quiz nights and cocktail menu, it’s a true hidden gem among Hove pubs.